shellyln/fruitsconfits/README.md

 #### returns
 returns an object that containing the parsers.
 * `seq(needle: string)`
+  * parser to match the sequence `needle`
 * `cls(...needles: string[])`
+  * parser to match the sequence classes `needles`
 * `notCls(...needles: string[])`
+  * parser to match the negation of sequence classes `needles`
 * `clsFn(needle: (src: string) => number)`
+  * parser to match the sequence class `needle`
+    * the class is defined by the lambda function
 * classes
   * `alpha`
   * `upper`